 - The Street Outreach Team works in conjunction with the Professional Blended Street Outreach (PBSO) Team, a collaborative consortium of 20 homeless service provider organizations.
 PBSO is designed to support the impactful street outreach work with effective communication/coordination efforts that maximize community resources and safeguard outreach capacity.

-For all Street Outreach-related inquiries, please email Nicole at [email protected]
+For all Street Outreach-related inquiries, please email Felix at [email protected]